 Daniel Loomis on bass lives in Brooklyn, NY where he is a full-time freelance musician.
 Dan plays in a number of ensembles, from his eclectic jazz group The Wee Trio to his quartet geared for kids, The Dad Beats, described as “a power quartet wrapped in a playdate with a hootenanny garnish!
 Made up of four real live Brooklyn dads.”
 He is so Brooklyn.

 Since moving to Jackson, MS in 2012, vocalist and liturgy coordinator Ann Phelps has been teaching at Millsaps College in the interdisciplinary Faith & Work Initiative.
 She has recently begun a new position at St. Andrew’s Episcopal Cathedral in downtown Jackson as the Director of Mission and Community Engagement, and she continues to struggle to convey to her community that yes, there was a time, before her community organizing days, when she was a full-time liturgical jazz singer.
 It’s a thing.

 Sarah Politz on trombone is a founding member of Theodicy, and has been with the group during not one, not two, but three degrees.
-She is currently pursuing a PhD in ethnomusicology at Harvard University, while regularly traveling back and forth to west Africa for research.
+She recently completed her PhD in ethnomusicology at Harvard University, while regularly traveling back and forth to West Africa for research.
+She is currently Visiting Assistant Professor of Ethnomusicology at Williams College.
 Her writing and ideas are as brilliant as her horn playing, which basically means she would intimidate the rest of the group too much to play together if she weren’t so darn likable.